jakeoid/disccord/README.md

  - Yes, we know there's no point on doing this

 So we are not responsible for any harm caused by this.

+Also we are in no way related to the [Disccord library for C](https://github.com/FiniteReality/disccord), we simply just share the name.